 - There were 23 extra cases of heart attack, stroke, and cardiovascular deaths per 1000 compared to controls.

 - Veterans with COVID-19 had a 72% higher risk of developing heart failure in the 12 months following their infection compared to the control cohorts.

 - Infected veterans also had a range of 53-84% greater risk of developing one of the five arrhythmias compared to the control groups.

 - Individuals who had COVID-19 had a 71% higher risk of developing atrial fibrillation.

-- Individuals who had COVID-19 had a 52% greater risk of stroke, 63% higher risk of heart attack, 300% higher risk of pulmonary embolism.
+- Individuals who had COVID-19 had a 52% greater risk of stroke, a 63% higher risk of heart attack, and a 300% higher risk of pulmonary embolism.

 - And here is something very important — individuals who had COVID-19 had a 500 times higher risk of myocarditis compared to the control group.
-The researchers did two additional analyses to elminate any possibility that vaccination status was a confounding variable.
-I will discuss this in more detail later, since it is a point of contention about some of the COVID-19 vaccines.
+The researchers did two additional analyses to eliminate any possibility that vaccination status was a confounding variable.
+I will discuss this in more detail later since it is a point of contention about some of the COVID-19 vaccines.

 - The researchers also divided the study population into subgroups based on age, race, sex, obesity, smoking, hypertension, diabetes, chronic kidney disease, hyperlipidemia, and cardiovascular disease, in an attempt to rule out other confounding variables.
 The study authors concluded that the higher risks of cardiovascular outcomes were “evident in all subgroups.”